PORTLAND CREATIVE CONFERENCE

 Something special happened when the Armory was remodeled and became the Gerding Theater.
 The space, and the surrounding Pearl District neighborhood, feels like it was tailor-made to harness and amplify creative energy.

 The Early Bird registration fee is $99, with discounts available for company teams who register together.
-The regular registration fee will be $124.
+The standard registration fee is $119.
 As a non-profit, we try to make this event accessible and affordable to most creative industries professionals while still raising money for K-12 arts education programs in Oregon.

 Yes, there is a 10% price break when registering 3 to 5 people at the same time for the event and 20% for registering 6 or more people at the same time.
 Several companies have registered teams of people for the event.